Blisters are one of the most common problems that wearers face when wearing cowboy boots. This doesn’t just happen with newbies in this field.

 One fine day you decide to put these boots back on and you get unexpected blisters even if you haven’t experienced this before.
 This is because the leather upper becomes too hard during prolonged exposure to the air and then rubs against the skin, causing blisters.

-No worry, just a few drops of leather conditioner or leather cream, this can soften the leather upper instantly and won’t cause blisters on your feet and legs anymore.
+No worry, just a few drops of leather conditioner or leather cream can soften the leather upper instantly and won’t cause blisters on your feet and legs anymore.

 The process of conditioning the boots is pretty simple.
 You need a soft cloth and some sort of leather conditioner.